Multi-lingual Functional Evaluation for Large Language Models: Abstract

 \section{Abstract}

 Multi-lingual competence in large language models is often evaluated via static data benchmarks such as Belebele, M-MMLU and M-GSM.
 However, these evaluations often fail to provide an adequate understanding of the practical performance and robustness of models across multi-lingual settings.
 In response, we create multi-lingual \emph{functional} benchmarks -- Cross-Lingual Grade School Math Symbolic (CL-GSM Symbolic) and Cross-Lingual Instruction-Following Eval (CL-IFEval)-- by translating existing functional benchmark templates from English to five additional languages that span the range of resources available for NLP: French, Spanish, Hindi, Arabic and Yoruba.
-Our results reveal that some static multi-lingual benchmarks capture functional performance much more closely than others (i.e. across models, there is a 24\%, 17\% and 18\% decrease in performance between M-GSM and CL-GSM Symbolic in English, French and Spanish respectively; similarly there's a 15 - 24\% performance drop across languages between Belebele and CL-IFEval, and only a 0.5\% to 3\% performance drop between M-MMLU and CL-IFEval).
-Similarly, we find that model \emph{robustness} across languages varies significantly, with certain languages (eg. Arabic, English) being the most consistently well performing across evaluation iterations.
+Our results show that the gap between static and functional evaluations is highly uneven: across models, performance drops from M-GSM to CL-GSM Symbolic by 24\%, 17\%, and 18\% in English, French, and Spanish, while the drop from Belebele to CL-IFEval ranges from 15\% to 24\% across languages, and the drop from M-MMLU to CL-IFEval is much smaller (0.5\% to 3\%).Similarly, we find that model \emph{robustness} across languages varies significantly, with certain languages (eg. Arabic, English) being the most consistently well performing across evaluation iterations.